What is one of the most iconic structures in all of Florence?

 Note: Proper clothing is mandatory, you can be denied entrance into the Cathedral if your shoulders and legs are not covered properly

-Extras: ticket pass is valid for 72 hours after, allowing entrance into Bell Tower, Baptistery & Museum of the Opera del Duomo after your tour
+Extras: ticket pass is valid for 72 hours after, allowing entrance into Bell Tower, Baptistery & Museum of the Opera del Duomo after your tour (since these are not covered in the guided tour)

 A World of Wonder Underneath the Cathedral